-Max undertakes work in a broad range of commercial disputes, including wet and dry shipping, sale of goods, international arbitration, conflicts of law, aviation, energy, insurance and banking.
-He regularly appears in the County Court and has appeared as sole counsel in the Commercial Court, Admiralty Court and Companies Court.
+Max undertakes work in a broad range of commercial disputes, including shipping, commodities, international arbitration, conflicts of law, aviation, energy and insurance.
+He regularly appears in the Commercial Court and in international arbitration.

 Prior to joining Quadrant Chambers, Max studied law at King's College London, Oxford and Harvard.
 He was also a Visiting Tutor in Contract Law and Trusts Law and an Examiner in Commercial Arbitration at King's College London during 2012-2013.

 Max has extensive experience of advising on and drafting pleadings in a wide range of charterparty and bill of lading disputes, including cargo claims, off-hire, laytime and demurrage, general average, unsafe ports and dangerous cargo.
-These disputes are typically in either the Commercial Court or LMAA Arbitration and involve charterparties or bills of lading on the main forms (NYPE; Shelltime; Gencon; BPVoy).
-He also frequently acts in commodity and international trade disputes (typically international sale of goods on FOB, CIF, C&F and other terms).
-Max also has experience of freight forwarding disputes and disputes concerning the carriage of goods by road, typically governed by the CMR Convention or BIFA or RHA terms.
+These disputes are typically in either the LMAA Arbitration or the High Court and involve charterparties or bills of lading on the main forms (NYPE; Shelltime; Gencon; BPVoy).

 Illustrative cases include:

-Max has experience of a wide range of both domestic and international commercial disputes in both court and arbitration, including sale of goods, supply of services, international trade and fraud.
+Max has experience of a wide range of both domestic and international commercial disputes in both court and arbitration, including sale of goods, commodities supply of services, international trade and fraud.
+Max also has experience of freight forwarding disputes and disputes concerning the carriage of goods by road, typically governed by the CMR Convention or BIFA or RHA terms.

 Illustrative cases include:

-Max recently completed a placement at a leading London insurer and reinsurer and has experience of advising on a range of insurance and reinsurance disputes.
+Max has undertaken work at a leading London insurer and reinsurer and has experience of advising on a range of insurance and reinsurance disputes.
 Illustrative cases include:

-Max has experience of a wide range of aviation and travel disputes involving jurisdictional and choice of law issues, the Montreal/Warsaw Convention and Regulation 261/2004.
+Max has experience of a wide range of aviation disputes involving aircraft leasing and maintenance agreements, jurisdictional and choice of law issues, the Montreal/Warsaw Convention and Regulation 261/2004.
 Max is regularly instructed by a number of major airlines, including Ryanair, British Airways, Emirates, Monarch and Thomas Cook.

 Max accepts instructions to act in international commercial and investment arbitration (including under LMAA, ICC and LCIA Rules).

-Max accepts instructions in this field.
-Recent work includes:
+Max has experience of shipbuilding disputes and accepts instructions in this field.

 Max has previous experience of drafting arbitral awards for the Court of Arbitration for Sport (in both Ordinary and Appeal procedures), including a case involving a contractual dispute between a football club and player.